 Alternatively, you can use a filter mount that attaches to the end of your lens.
 But you have to buy the mount and filter separately.

-6. Graduated Neutral-Density Filter
+6. Graduated Neutral Density Filter

 Graduated ND filters aren’t often associated with astrophotography.
 And like diffusion filters, they’re not used to shoot deep-sky objects.

 You use ND filters for images that include the night sky and some earthbound features, like mountains or buildings.
 You might need an ND filter over the earth section to get the correct exposure for the whole image.
 Even if you have bright stars in a clear sky, the light from the terrestrial objects will still be brighter.
 The ND filters allow you to compensate for the discrepancy.
+Our top pick is this K&F 10-Stop Filter Kit.

 How to Use a Graduated ND Filter